US and Mexico flags beside a car representing cross-border vehicle import

 • State DMV: After CBP releases the vehicle, you’ll need to take it to your local Department of Motor Vehicles (DMV) or equivalent state agency in the US.

-• Proof of Import: You’ll present your CBP-stamped import forms (like the EPA 7501 form) and the original Mexican title to the DMV.
+• Proof of Import: You’ll present your CBP-stamped import forms (like the EPA 3520-1 and DOT HS-7) and the original Mexican title to the DMV.

 • VIN Inspection: Many states require a VIN inspection by law enforcement or an authorized inspector to ensure the VIN matches the paperwork and that the vehicle hasn’t been stolen or altered.